 Once placed on top of the induction hob the heat is evenly distributed across the tray pan surface makes cooking easy and fast.

-It also has a heatproof soft-grip silicone coated handles that’s safe to grip even when you place it in the oven!
+It also has a heatproof soft-grip silicone-coated handles that are safe to grip even when you place it in the oven!